Yandex Cloud

 • backup_retain_period_days: Automatic backup retention period, in days.

-• deletion_protection: Instance protection against accidental deletion by the user.
+• deletion_protection: Instance protection against accidental deletion by users.
 The possible values are true or false.

-For more information about yandex_gitlab_instance properties, see the relevant provider documentation.
+For more information about yandex_gitlab_instance properties, see this provider guide.

 3. Make sure the settings are correct.